Buying Process

 1.2 Plan cadastral

-French realty is divided into units known as lots or parcels, each of which is given a cadastral number (reference cadastrale) which appear on a registered plan (plan cadastral) of the property.
-The plan does not guarantee the accuracy but helps understand land measurements or the site boundaries delineated in the plan.
+French property is divided into units known as lots or parcels, each of which is given a cadastral number (reference cadastrale) which appears on a registered plan (plan cadastral) of the property.
+The plan does not guarantee the accuracy but helps understanding land measurements or the site boundaries delineated in the plan.

 1.3 Local structural plan (POS or PLU)